SherazHussain546/StylishMarbleArt/README.md

     git push -u origin main
     ```

-## Deploying Your Website
+## Deploying Your Website with Netlify

-**Vercel** is the highly recommended choice as it's made by the creators of Next.js and has the easiest deployment process.
+**Netlify** is a highly recommended choice for deploying Next.js applications, offering a simple and powerful workflow.

 1.  **Push Your Code**: Make sure all your latest changes are pushed to your GitHub repository.
     ```bash